prakashstha/TimeSeriesAnalysis/README.md

-# Time Series Analysis for Temperature Forecasting using ARIMA Model.
+## Time Series Analysis for Temperature Forecasting using ARIMA Model.
-This module helps understanding the statistical modeling for time series data anlaysis.
+This module helps understanding the statistical modeling for time series data anlaysis and forecasting.

 ### Required modules
 - pandas